See explanation below

 Flotation by scCO2/scN2 bubbles, which directly captured non-polar molecules or deposited certain amphiphiles on the bubble surface, acting as collector molecules for specific RNA molecules, for instance.

-In the transition zone between 1000 m to approximately 800 m, there is a phase change of gases from supercritical to subcritical (gaseous) state (at lower depths for pure N2 systems).
-Due to pressure fluctuations, e.g., during cold-water geyser eruptions (CO2/N2-controlled eruptions), the depth of the transition to the subcritical gas phase varies over several tens of meters.
-The consequence is the precipitation of organic molecules because the forming subcritical gas can no longer hold dissolved molecules.
-This results in an enrichment horizon where concentrations of substances become high enough to favor chemical reactions.
+In the transition zone between approximately 1,000 m and 800 m depth, the gases undergo a phase transition from the supercritical to the subcritical (gaseous) state (for pure N₂ systems, this transition occurs at shallower depths).
+Due to pressure fluctuations—for example during cold-water geyser eruptions (CO₂/N₂-driven eruptions)—the depth of the transition to the subcritical gas phase varies over several tens of meters.
+The consequence is precipitation of organic molecules, because the newly forming subcritical gas can no longer keep these molecules in solution.
+As a result, an enrichment horizon develops in which concentrations become sufficiently high to favor chemical reactions.

 Fig. 6 Example of the conditions in a fault.
 The arrows point to traps for rising gases in case the system is filled with water in the crust (left - photo: Dr. Frederik Kirst).
 At greater depths below about 800 m, scCO2 collects under the ledges.
 Here, non-polar molecules can be enriched in the supercritical gas and react with each other (sketch on the right).